Cargill/splinter-docs/community/planning/rest_api_authorization.md

 ## Unresolved questions
 [unresolved]: #unresolved

-* How/where are permissions defined, and how are requests translated into permissions?
-This design needs to take into account that some endpoints may provide access to certain users based on some path or query parameters (such as the Biome endpoints, where a normal user would likely have permission to modify their own keys).

 * How is maintenance mode enabled?
 This may be done through a REST API endpoint with a corresponding CLI subcommand.

-* What is the list of permissions defined for the Splinter REST API, and which permissions apply to which endpoints?

 * Should the role-based authorization store have a predefined set of roles, such as "admin"?